 - 1. Plan where to put the BMS4S, the relay, the buzzer/alarm, the led for low SoC warning and the push-button for simple adjustment of charge level and to wake up the Bluetooth interface. - 2.
-Start with connecting the relay on the cable between the man panel and the LFP cells. - 3.
-Connect the relay to Load OFF and Load ON on the BMS4S, and to (minus, ground). - 4.
-Connect the buzzer/alarm to 12V.
-Connect the other terminal Beep on the BMS4S. - 5.
-Connect the 12 V led to BMS4S. - 6.
-Connect the push-button between terminal Inpot and (minus, ground) - 7.
-Move the (often yellow) voltage sense cable from the generator to the Gvolt terminal on BMS4S. - 8.
-Prepare five cables between the LFP cells and the BMS4S, and press on connectors on the battery side.
-Mark the cables on the battery side with labels: B12, B9, B6, B3, B0. - 9.
+Drill holes slightly smaller than the cable in the cormorant at each position you will connect a cable.
+This way the box will be as dense as possible when you close it. - 3.
+Start with connecting the relay on the cable between the man panel and the LFP cells. - 4.
+Connect the relay to Load OFF and Load ON on the BMS4S, and to (minus, ground). - 5.
+Connect the buzzer/alarm to terminal Beep on BMS4S.
+On version 2.0 Beep is (minus, ground).
+On 3.0 Beep delivers +12V.

+- 6. Connect the LED to terminal LED on BMS4S.
+On version 2.0 LED is (minus, ground).
+On 3.0 LED delivers +12V. - 7.
+Connect the push-button between terminal Inpot and (minus, ground) - 8.
+Move the (often yellow) voltage sense cable from the generator to the Gvolt terminal on BMS4S. - 9.
+Connect (minus/ground) to the boat's ground/minus - Prepare five cables between the LFP cells and the BMS4S, and press on connectors on the battery side.
+If you intend to use automatic balancing, do not use too narrow cables.
+Use at least 0.75 mm2, and as short as possible.
+Mark the cables on the battery side with labels: B12, B9, B6, B3, B0. - 11.
 Connect the cables on the BMS4S side first.
-Make sure the B12V cable is connected into the B12 terminal etc. - 10.
+Make sure the BO cable is connected into the BO terminal, the B3 cable to the B# terminal etc. Start with the BO canle. - 12.
 Connect the cables to the LFP cells.
 Make sure you place the cables on the right cell.
-Start with BO. - 11.
-Now it is just to connect power to BMS4S via the terminals +12V and (minus/ground) - 12.
-Now move the cables on the current distributor so they all are sitting on the same terminal (unless you intend to keep a separate starter-battery). - 13.
-Test the installation as described in chapter Testing below. - 14.
+Start with B0 on battery-minus, B3 on plus on first cell (same cell as B0 is connected), B6 on plus on the second cell, B9 on the third cell and B12 on battery plus (same terminal as the thick red power cable is connected to) - 13.
+Now it is just to connect power to BMS4S via the terminals +12V - 14.
+Now move the cables on the current distributor so they all are sitting on the same terminal (unless you intend to keep a separate starter-battery). - 15.
+Test the installation as described in chapter Testing below. - 16.
 Start the engine and run it for a while.
 Test with a wet finger that the alternator does not exceed 100 degrees.
 If it does it does probably not contain any protection against overheating.
-See bullet 6 in chapter "Equipment connection description" on how to mitigate that. - 15.
+See bullet 6 in chapter "Equipment connection description" on how to mitigate that. - 17.
 To maximize the capacity and life-length of your LFP cells you shall always charge them fully when they have been unused for a while.
 Do that now with the 3.6 V LFP charger, one cell at the time.
 (But do not leave them fully charged if they will be unused for a while.
-Discharge them then to below 80% SoC to maximize life-length.) - 16.
+Discharge them then to below 80% SoC to maximize life-length.) - 18.
 Now you are ready to go.
 Enjoy a life with less worries about lack of electricity.